Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Hybrid Learning of BPS Models

-\paragraph{Assembling the output log.} To assemble the output event log, we take each sequence generated in Phase 1, and we associate it with a case start time generated in Phase 2.
-We then predict the processing and waiting times iteratively using the model trained in Phase 3.
-In each iteration, the model in Phase 3 predicts relative times (relative to the start of the case).
-These relative times are transformed into absolute times by adding them to the start time of the case.
-At the end of the whole process, DeepSimulator generates a simulated event log composed of a bag of traces, each trace consisting of a sequence of triplets (activity label, start timestamp, end timestamp).
+\paragraph{Assembling the output log} The output log is generated by assembling each generated sequence (see Phase~1), with the generated case start time (see Phase~2) and the processing and waiting times predicted iteratively (see Phase~3).
+In each iteration, the trained model predicts times relative to the current activity in seconds, which are transformed into absolute times by adding them to the start time of the case.
+Then, the DeepSimulator generates a simulated log composed of a bag of traces, each trace consisting of a sequence of triplets (activity label, start-timestamp, end timestamp).